 Part of programme

 Carbohydrate structure-function relationships will be highlighted using numerous examples from plant, animal, and microbial systems.
-Particular attention will be paid to the enzymes responsible for carbohydrate biosynthesis and biodegradation: carbohydrate-active enzymes (CAZymes).
+Particular attention will be paid to the enzymes responsible for carbohydrate biosynthesis, modification and biodegradation: carbohydrate-active enzymes (CAZymes).
 The interactions of carbohydrates with various non-catalytic proteins (lectins and carbohydrate-binding modules) will also be covered.
-Through specific examples and case studies, special focus will be placed on carbohydrate-protein/enzyme interactions in the context of important applications, including: glycoprotein pharmaceutical development, biofuel production, modification of wood and textile fibers, food production, and human nutrition, brewing, treatment of inherited metabolic disorders, and treatment/prevention of pathogen infection, including influenza.
+Through specific examples and case studies, special focus will be placed on carbohydrate-protein/enzyme interactions in the context of important applications, including: glycoprotein pharmaceutical development, biofuel production, modification of wood and textile fibers, food production and human nutrition, brewing, treatment of inherited metabolic disorders, and treatment/prevention of pathogen infection, including influenza.
 The acquired complete knowledge base will aid students in their future studies and/or in an industrial employments to forsee future challenges and developments in the scientific area

 Upon completion of the course, the student will be able to:

-- describe the biosyntheses of protein N- and O-glycans and discuss their diverse biological functions as key post-translational modifications,
+- describe the biosyntheses of glycoproteins and glycolipids and discuss their diverse biological functions including disease states

-- understand contemporary research literature dealing with various aspects of carbohydrate structure, biochemistry, enzymology, and applications thereof,
+- understand and critically evaluate contemporary research literature dealing with various aspects of carbohydrate structure, biochemistry, enzymology, and applications thereof

 Course main content

-Classical lectures (ca. 35 hours) will form the basis of the course.
+Lectures will form the basis of the course.
 Attendance of all the lectures is strongly encouraged.
 Lecture periods will serve as the primary mode of instructor-student interaction, including passing various practical information to the students.
-A certain amount of time scheduled for lectures will be used for questions/answer sessions and to go over practical assignments.
+A certain amount of time scheduled for lectures will be used for questions/answer sessions, small assignments, discussions and to go over practical assignments.
 Moreover, short videos will be integrated in order to enhance learning, visualize and explain difficult biological concepts and inspire debate.

 Assignments & computer graphics laboratory:

 Throughout the course, exercises will be assigned which are designed to improve learning of various topics in the course.
 These assignments will form the basis for in-class discussion, and successful completion of these assignments will greatly improve chances for success on the final examination.
 Similarly, a computer graphics laboratory exercise will provide important understanding of structure-function relationships in carbohydrate-active enzymes.
-One lecture assignment and the computer lab assignment will give the students the opportunity to get bonus points for the final examination.
+Completed and passed assignments may give the students the opportunity to get bonus points for the final examination.

 At least 150 credits from grades 1, 2 and 3 of which at least 100 credits from years 1 and 2, and bachelor's work must be completed.
 The 150 credits should include a minimum of 20 credits within the fields of Mathematics, Numerical Analysis and Computer Sciences, 5 of these must be within the fields of Numerical Analysis and Computer Sciences, 20 credits of Chemistry, possibly including courses in Chemical Measuring Techniques and 20 credits of Biotechnology or Molecular Biology.